Small Smart TVs for a Smart Kitchen

 The placement of your kitchen TV is critical to ensuring it doesn’t interfere with your cooking activities while still being easily viewable.
 There are several mounting options to consider based on your kitchen layout and available space.

 Wall Mounting: Wall mounting is the most common option, and it can help save valuable counter space.
 When wall mounting, consider placing the TV at eye level when you’re standing, or slightly higher if you want to view it from multiple angles in the kitchen.
-Adjustable wall mounts can be particularly useful, allowing you to tilt or swivel the TV for optimal viewing.

 Under-Cabinet Mounting: For those with limited wall space, under-cabinet mounting is an excellent option.
 This involves mounting the TV beneath an upper cabinet, where it’s easily viewable but out of the way.
-Some under-cabinet mounts are foldable, allowing you to tuck the TV away when it’s not in use.

 Countertop Placement: If mounting isn’t an option, placing the TV on the countertop is another possibility.
 Look for compact TVs with sturdy stands that don’t take up too much space.
 Just ensure that the TV is placed in a location where it won’t be at risk of spills or heat from cooking appliances.